Australian Anglican set to be defrocked over abuse inaction

-CANBERRA, Australia (AP) — An assistant bishop is set to become the most senior Anglican in Australia to be defrocked after a church committee found he took no action when he was told a priest had sexually abused a child.
+CANBERRA, Australia (AP) — An assistant bishop is set to become the most senior Anglican in Australia to be defrocked after a church committee on Tuesday found he took no action when he was told a priest had sexually abused a child.

-Assistant Bishop Richard Appleby has 28 days to appeal the decision made Tuesday by the Professional Standards Board of the Anglican Diocese of Newcastle.
-It strips him of all roles in the church other than parishioner.
+Assistant Bishop Richard Appleby has 28 days to appeal a decision by the Professional Standards Board of the Anglican Diocese of Newcastle to strip him of all roles in the church other than parishioner.

 Appleby’s lawyer Peter Skinner said he had yet to take instructions from his 78-year-old client on whether he would appeal.

-The church investigation follows criticisms of Appleby in a government-commissioned inquiry into institutional responses to child sex abuse.
+The church investigation follows criticisms of Appleby in the government-commissioned Royal Commission into Institutional Responses to Child Sexual Abuse, which made its final report in December 2017.

 Most Read Nation & World Stories